Psychologist (ACT, CFT, CBT), death doula, supervisor, death&grief educator, writer LGBTQ+ friendly, grief-informed

 My goal is to create a safe and accepting atmosphere,

-ask helpful questions, and share knowledge and skills that
+ask helpful questions, and share knowledge

 help you move toward the life you want, despite internal challenges and external contexts like wars, epidemics,